OleksandrNykoliak/pbc_website/static/fonts/TikTokSans/README.txt

-TikTok Sans Variable Font
+e-Ukraine Head Variable Font
 =========================

-This download contains TikTok Sans as both a variable font and static fonts.
+This download contains e-Ukraine Head as both a variable font and static fonts.

-TikTok Sans is a variable font with these axes: opsz slnt wdth
+e-Ukraine Head is a variable font with these axes: opsz slnt wdth